 Every year, the British Interplanetary Society run the UK selection for the International Astronautical Congress Student Paper Competition.
 Two winners are selected (one Undergraduate and one Postgraduate) to represent the UK internationally at the IAC.
 The BIS also provide generous financial support for travel to the IAC which is held in a different country each year.
-In 2017, the IAC meeting will be held between 25-29 September in Adelaide, Australia.
-Full competition details are available here.
+In 2018, the IAC meeting will be held between 01-05 September in Bremen, Germany.
+The competition will be open for entries until Friday 27 April, and you can read full competition details here.

 What is an Abstract?